JEE Advanced 2026 Last Week Preparation Tips

 1. Know your Strength and Work It

 Knowing where you stand and where you are strong in terms of preparation is the most important thing to understand.
-During the last week's preparation, focus on those concepts and topics which you believe to be your strengths.
-Identify all of the areas in which you think you will score well and during the planning session make sure to give more time and attention to these particular concepts so that you can score more in the questions from these concepts.
+During the last week's preparation, focus on those concepts and topics that you believe to be your strengths.
+Identify all of the areas in which you think you will score well, and during the planning session, make sure to give more time and attention to these particular concepts so that you can score more in the questions from these concepts.

 1. Do not be Afraid to Ask – Clear Your Doubts